A Cost-Minimizing Algorithm for School Choice: Conclusion

 \section{Conclusion}

-Mechanisms commonly applied to the school choice problem focus on balancing student preferences and school priorities.
-In order to respect both, the resulting matches must sacrifice some desirable characteristics.Ê Since, sadly, a good public education is currently a scarce resource, there is no way to assign students to schools in such a way that all students attend top ranked schools.Ê Much of the controversy in school choice\footnote{See for instance several recent feature-length movies on school choice: Waiting for ``Superman", The Lottery, The Cartel Movie.} surrounds the ability of parents to send their children to their school of choice.Ê Thus in our approach we chose to focus on student preferences.Ê To this end, we developed two new criteria, or measures, by which to evaluate the quality of a matching that results from a school choice mechanism.Ê Among other things, these new measures allowed us to compare matchings/mechanisms that were incomparable in terms of previously applied criteria.Ê The mechanisms that had been studied in the past, not surprisingly, fell short on one or the other of these new measures.Ê This is in part a result of the natural tension between stability (which is related to priority violation) and efficiency (which is related to preferences).Ê Essentially, our approach was to start by focusing on student preferences (efficiency) at the expense of school priorities (stability).

-The two new mechanisms presented were both adapted from the well known Hungarian algorithm \cite{Ku55} which was developed as a combinatorial solution to the assignment problem.Ê Our modifications included a re-interpretation of assignments taking into account school capacities and required that we be allowed to ``complete'' submitted student preference profiles.
-With the introduction of this flexibility came the requirement that we determine a fair (and strategyproof) way of completing student preference profiles.Ê In the profile completion process we sought to avoid confounding the problem of having non-participatory parents/adults costing unknowing and often powerless children a seat at the best possible school.Ê We also had to avoid creating the possibility that parents could exploit the process (strategize) based upon a known method of completing preference profiles.
+Current school choice mechanisms focus on balancing student preferences and school priorities, and the resulting matches sacrifice desirable characteristics.Ê Since a good public education is a scarce resource, there is no way to assign students to schools in such a way that all students attend top schools.Ê Much of the controversy in school choice concerns the ability of parents to send their children to their school of choice.Ê Thus in our approach we chose to focus on student preferences.Ê To this end, we developed a new criterion, or measure, by which to evaluate the quality of a matching that results from a school choice mechanism.Ê The new mechanism presented here was adapted from the well known Hungarian algorithm \cite{Ku55} which was developed as a combinatorial solution to the assignment problem.Ê Our modifications included a re-interpretation of assignments taking into account school capacities and required that we be allowed to ``complete'' submitted student preference profiles.

-Both of our newly proposed mechanisms provide a type of ``optimization'' based upon the newly introduced criteria.Ê The {\it Index-Based Hungarian Mechanism}, is optimal with respect to the preference index in that it minimizes preference violations as measured by the preference index.Ê In analyzing the performance of our Index-Based Hungarian Mechanism, we also proved that it satisfies the commonly sought criteria of strategyproofness and Pareto efficiency, as well as the minimization of the preference index.
-A modification to the relevant cost function allowed us to devise an analogous mechanism, the Rank-Based Hungarian Mechanism, that behaved optimally with respect to rank compatibility.Ê Both properties emphasize accommodating student preferences and thus output matchings that better honor ``student choice'' than previously studied ``school choice'' mechanisms.Ê